-3.2.3 LOG LENGTH
+3.1.3 Log length

 Logs should be cut at least 1" (25 mm) shorter than the firebox so they fit in easily.
 Pieces that are even slightly too long make loading the fireplace very difficult.
-The most common standard length of firewood is 16" (400 mm).
+The log length recommended for your fireplace is 16" (406mm)

-The pieces should be a consistent length, with a maximum of 1" (25 mm) variation from piece to piece.
+The pieces should be a consistent length, with a maximum of 1'' (25 mm) variation from piece to piece.

-3.2.4 PIECE SIZE
+3.1.4 Piece size